-WE BELIEVE THAT MEANINGFUL CHANGE TO

-THE BOARD IS URGENTLY NEEDED
+WE BELIEVE THAT MEANINGFUL CHANGE TO THE BOARD IS URGENTLY NEEDED

-We are seeking representation on the Board because we believe that the Board is in urgent need of meaningful change.
-We believe that the Nominees will bring a sense of urgency, together with fresh insights and perspectives, to finding a path forward to reverse the huge destruction of value that has occurred over the past year (nearly 90% over the past 12 months as of the date of this Proxy Statement) on the watch of the incumbent Board, including, bringing their M&A and financial backgrounds to bear in helping the Board to explore and evaluate opportunities to unlock stockholder value.
+While the classified structure of the Board limits our ability to drive the meaningful change we believe is urgently needed, we hope to drive this change forward by replacing three incumbent members of the Board, including the Board's current Chairman, Augustine Lawlor, who has served on the Board since February 2006 and has served as Chairman since February 2018.
+We believe that the Nominees will bring a sense of urgency, together with fresh insights and perspectives, to finding a path forward to reverse the huge destruction of value that has occurred over the past year (a decline of approximately 59% in the closing price of the Common Stock over the past 12 months as of the date of this Proxy Statement) on the watch of the incumbent Board.
 The huge destruction of value that the Company's stockholders have suffered over the past year also indicates to us the need for the Board to be made more accountable to the Company's stockholders.
-Accordingly, we are also seeking your support at the Annual Meeting for our non-binding Declassification Proposal which requests that the Board take the steps necessary to declassify the Board (in a manner that does not affect the unexpired terms of the previously elected directors) and to require that all directors stand for election annually.
+Accordingly, we plan to vote in favor of, the Company's proposal to declassify the Board which we believe was only proposed by the Company in its proxy statement in response to our proxy contest and previously announced plans to bring before the Annual Meeting the JDS1 Declassification Proposal.